-As a result of the migration to Guernsey, at the general shareholders' meeting of the Guarantor on May 10, 2023, shareholders resolved to appoint Ernst & Young LLP, of Royal Chambers, St Julian's Avenue, St Peter Port, Guernsey as statutory auditor of the Guarantor.
+As a result of the migration to Guernsey, at the general shareholders' meeting of the Guarantor on May 10, 2023, shareholders resolved to appoint Ernst & Young LLP, of Royal Chambers, St Julian's Avenue, St Peter Port, Guernsey ("EY Guernsey") as statutory auditor of the Guarantor.
+The consolidated financial statements of the Guarantor for the financial year ended 31 December 2023 have been audited in accordance with International Standards on Auditing by EY Guernsey and the audit resulted in an unqualified opinion.
 On May 22, 2024, at the annual general meeting of the Guarantor the shareholders resolved to appoint PricewaterhouseCoopers CI LLP, P.O.
 Box 321, Royal Bank Place, 1 Glategny Esplanade, St Peter Port, Guernsey, GY1 4ND as statutory auditors of the Guarantor for a term ending at the Guarantor's annual general meeting of shareholders to be held in 2025.
+The consolidated financial statements of the Guarantor for the financial year ended 31 December 2024 have been audited in accordance with International Standards on Auditing by PricewaterhouseCoopers CI LLP and the audit resulted in an unqualified opinion.